hjens/lya_igm_rt/README.md

 * `raw_output` - The file name of the raw output file from SimpleTransfer (will be placed in `output_dir`).
 * `fractions_output` - The name of the file containing
 transmitted LyA fractions, from `process_output.py` (will be placed in `output_dir`).
+* `tau_output` - The name of the file containing tau as a function of wavelength for each sightline traced.
 * `line_model` - The model to use for the intrinsic LyA emission.
 Default is 'gmg'.
 See section below for more information.